-Financial Issues for Landlords17-12-2018 | Financial
+Financial Issues for Landlords10-08-2023 | Financial

-Taking tenancy deposits from a tenant is optional for a landlord, however, it is strongly advised that this is part of your tenancy agreement.
-Deposits act as a landlords financial safety net when problems arise at the end of a tenancy and can be used to offset a number of necessary costs.
-By law, you cannot keep your tenants deposit in one of your savings accounts.
-You must keep it in a government authorised tenancy deposit scheme within 30 days of receipt.
+Taking tenancy deposits from a tenant is optional for a landlord, however, it is strongly advised that you do this as part of your tenancy agreement.
+Deposits can act as a landlord’s financial safety net should problems arise at the end of a tenancy and unforeseen costs come into play.
+By law, you cannot keep your tenant’s deposit in one of your savings accounts, you must keep it in a government authorised tenancy deposit scheme within 30 days of receipt.
 Failure to do so could result in a tenant bringing up a claim against you for up to three times the deposit sum!

 In the event of your tenant damaging the interior of your property, you may be able to withhold part of their deposit in order to cover the costs.
 Be careful not to confuse these damages with fair wear and tear, as this is your responsibility to pay for.
-In reality, you won’t receive your property back in the pristine condition you handed it over in at the beginning of the tenancy – and that’s okay.
+In reality, you won’t receive your property back in the pristine condition you handed it over at the beginning of the tenancy – and that’s okay.
 It’s important to remember that the property has been lived in.
-However if you find burn holes in the carpet or nail varnish spills, you can deduct the cost of your carpet replacements from your tenants deposit.
+However, if you find burn holes in the carpet or nail varnish spills, you can deduct the cost of your carpet replacements from your tenant’s deposit.

 After shedding some light on financial issues for landlords, we hope you feel ready to tackle any problems you may face.
 To get yourself prepared for situations like loss of rent, have you considered landlord insurance?
 With CIA Landlords, you can compare landlord insurance to get the best quote for your needs.
 To learn more, contact us or get a quote today.

 We won't be beaten on any like for like landlord insurance quote.Get a quote